 HistoryThe business that became the Western Metal Supply Company was established in 1888.
 The building was commissioned by brothers Bernard and George McKenzie at a cost of $60,000 according to the city.
 It stayed in the family more than 80 years until the company was sold and the new owners released it in bankruptcy in 1975.

 BaseballInstead of being demolished, the Western Metal Supply Co. building stands stoutly on the perimeter of the ball field inside Petco Park.
 In fact, the ball park was built around the building to accommodate it, designed from the building outward and even repositioned slightly toward the north (instead of the more common north-east).

 Its corner represents the left field foul pole at 336 feet from home plate.
 If you hit the east side of the building, that’s a home run.
 For more than a decade after the park’s opening, no one had hit the roof.
-Rookie Hunter Renfroe became the first hitting a 435-foot home run onto the rooftop, a 1-0 fastball in the 3rd inning late September game against the Dodgers in 2016.
+Rookie Hunter Renfroe became the first hitting a 435-foot home run onto the rooftop, a 1-0 fastball in the 3rd inning of a September 2016 game against the Dodgers.

 What’s Inside The Western Metal Supply BuildingPadres Majestic Team Store